 1. Showcase Your Lawn Care Services Clearly

 You provide landscaping services.
 But what exactly does that mean?
-Some companies offer simple mowing and leaf blowing, while others offer a wider range of services such as tree removing, pest control, and more.
+Some companies offer simple lawn care services like mowing and leaf blowing, while others offer a wider range of services such as tree removal, pest control, and more.

 Your website is the ideal place to list all the services you provide.
 Salisbury Landscaping has created an excellent example of a detailed and informative Landscaping Services page.
 Each entry has a few sentences describing what the service is, but it’s not bogged down in excessive detail that takes a long time to read.